Men's Health

 - • Medications (opioids, steroids)

 Testosterone levels naturally decline about 1% per year after age 30.
-By 45, you may have 20-30% less testosterone than your peak.
+By 45, many men have 20-30% less testosterone than their peak.
 By 60, some men have lost 50% or more.
-But age-related decline alone doesn't explain severe symptoms—other factors usually contribute.
+This age-related decline, combined with lifestyle factors like stress, poor sleep, and weight gain, means men over 40 are significantly more likely to develop symptomatic low testosterone.

 Consider Testing If: